 Agents who currently practice but want to acquire a license in a different state should review reciprocity laws to see if they need to re-apply for a license.
 Real estate license reciprocity means that there is an agreement between the states to accept the license of an agent from another state without the need to retake the exam or re-apply for a license.
 Find out more about real estate license reciprocity and state agreements before taking your prelicensing courses.

-How to Get a Real Estate License: 4 Steps
+How Much Does It Cost to Get Your Real Estate License?

 Real Estate Pre-Licensing Courses By State

 |California||135 hours of the following courses|